-Document # Document Description Stage 2 - Proje ect Delivery Process Checkpoint 1 PD-01 Checkpoint 1 Pre-Project Delivery Process PD-02 Checkpoint 1 Pre-Project Delivery Form The purpose of Checkpoint 1 Pre-Project Delivery is to assess the complexity, risk and scale of a project to be delivered by an Accredited Agency and to ensure it falls within acceptable thresholds.
-PD-02.1 Checkpoint 1 - Pre Project Delivery Appendix PSC Project Risk Assessment an Accredited Agency and to ensure it fails within acceptable thresholds.
-PD-03 Checkpoint 1 Letter of Notification (Level 1) Where the Accredited Agency intends to deliver a Level 1 project under the Framework, they will provide the Checkpoint 1 Letter of Notification (Level 1) to the Accreditation Unit, prior to commencing project delivery activities.
-PD-04 Checkpoint 1 Letter of Decision Upon completing review of a Lead Agency Checkpoint 1 Pre-Project Delivery Form, the Accreditation Unit will forward a PD-05 Checkpoint i Letter of Decision copy of the Letter of Decision to communicate the outcome of the review.
-Checkpoint 2 PD-06 Checkpoint 2 Pre-Practical Completion Process PD-06.1 Accreditation Framework Practical Completion Guidenote Checkpoint 2 is an assessment by the Accredited Agency that a project is nearing Practical Completion and complies with all relevant aspects of the Framework, Quality Standards and PC028.
-PD-07 Checkpoint 2 Pre-Practical Completion Notification Letter all relevant aspects of the Framework, Quality Standards and FC026.
-PD-07.1
+Document # Document Description AP-11 Accreditation Decision Notification Letter Templates Upon completing assessment of a Lead Agency accreditation application, the Accreditation Unit will forward a copy of the Decision Notification Letter to communicate the outcome of the application.
+AP-12 Accreditation Audit Framework The Accreditation Audit Framework provides assurance to the Accreditation Unit that Accredited Agencies have processes and functions in place to ensure Government facilities and assets are being adequately procured and constructed in compliance with applicable legislation and / or regulations.
+Stage 2 - Proje ect Delivery Process Checkpoint 1 PD-01 Checkpoint 1 Pre-Project Delivery Process PD-02 Checkpoint 1 Pre-Project Delivery Form The purpose of Checkpoint 1 Pre-Project Delivery is to assess the complexity, risk and scale of a project to be delivered by an Accredited Agency and to ensure it falls within acceptable thresholds.
+PD-02.1 Checkpoint 1 - Pre Project Delivery Appendix PSC Project Risk Assessment PD-03 Checkpoint 1 Letter of Notification (Level 1) Where the Accredited Agency intends to deliver a Level 1 project under the Framework, they will provide the Checkpoint 1 Letter of Notification (Level 1) to the Accreditation Unit, prior to commencing project delivery activities.

+Document # Document Description PD-04 Checkpoint 1 Letter of Decision Upon completing review of a Lead Agency Checkpoint 1 Pre-Project Delivery Form, the Accreditation Unit will forward a PD-05 copy of the Letter of Decision to communicate the outcome of the review.
+Checkpoint 2 PD-06 Checkpoint 2 Pre-Practical Completion Process PD-06.1 Accreditation Framework Practical Completion Guidenote Checkpoint 2 is an assessment by the Accredited Agency that a project is nearing Practical Completion and complies with all relevant aspects of the Framework, Quality Standards and PIP.
+PD-07 Checkpoint 2 Pre-Practical Completion Notification Letter all relevant aspects of the Framework, Quality Standards and FIP.
+PD-07.1 Checkpoint 3 PD-08 Checkpoint 3: Final Completion / AGFMA Handover Process The Accredited Agency will complete the Checkpoint 3: Final Completion / AGFMA Handover Notification Letter and issue it PD-09 Checkpoint 3: Final Completion / AGFMA Handover Notification Letter to the Accreditation Unit prior to Final Completion being achieved.
+This letter serves to endorse that the project is ready to be handed over to AGFMA Monitoring and Reporting PD-10 Trigger Event Management Process The Trigger Event Management process provides a structured way for Accredited Agencies to monitor, manage and self-report on continual compliance with the requirements of the Framework.
+PD-11 Trigger Event Management Plan The Trigger Event Management Plan is used to identify and monitor trigger events and to identify and monitor the actions taken to address these trigger events.